ultrono/laravel-sitemap/README.md

 # Laravel Sitemap

-This is a `PHP ^8.0` Laravel 8 and 9 only fork of [Laravelium/laravel-sitemap](https://github.com/Laravelium/laravel-sitemap), as the original repository has been abandoned and does not support Laravel 9.
+This is a Laravel 8, 9 and 10 only fork of [Laravelium/laravel-sitemap](https://github.com/Laravelium/laravel-sitemap).
+The original repository has been abandoned.

-**Support for < 8 or PHP 8 have been dropped**.
+PHP `^8.0` is required.

 ## Installation